KiandaBPM/docs/content/docs/platform/rules/data/set-form-field.md

 5. In the **Field value mapping** section, you can select which fields to set and what values to give them.
 You can do that with the following fields:

    - **Form field to set** - this dropdown list is used to select a field from within your process that you want to set.
-   - **Value or expression** - in this field you can type in text manually which is used as the value to be set in the above field.
+   - **Value or expression** - in this field you are able to type in text manually to set the value for a desired field.
 To make this rule dynamic and use other fields as values, you can use expressions.
 To learn more about expressions go to [Expression builder](/docs/platform/rules/general/expression-builder/).
    - **Add mapping** - you can choose to set multiple fields in your process by clicking on **Add mapping** button.
 You can also remove fields by clicking on the **Bin/Trash** icon ![Bin/Trash button](/images/bin.png).

 ### Editing, deleting or duplicating rules